zslti/spellcheck/README.md

 🉑️ Language detection

-➕ Multiple languages with ability to add your own
+➕ Multiple languages with the ability to add your own

 🔤 Autocorrect